aritraghosh/inspektor-gadget/examples/gadgets/README.md

 - [fields](./datasource/fields/): Show how to access specific fields from the datasource.
 - [mutate](./datasource/mutate/): Mutate and add fields to a datasource.

+### Executing Gadgets on remove Inspektor Gadget instances

+Examples showing how to execute gadgets in remove instances of Inspektor Gadget (either `ig` or `iìg-k8s`) by using the grpc runtime.

+- [custom_operator](./grpc/custom_operator/): Run a remote gadget and print its output to the terminal in json format by using a custom operator.